-When it is switched on, the drive system can be activated by applying force to the pedals.
-There is a risk of a crash if the drive is activated unintentionally and the brake is not reached.
+When the drive system is switched on, it can be activated by applying force on the pedals.
+There is a risk of a crash if the drive is switched on unintentionally and the brake is not reached.

-- Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned and locked.
-The battery key has been removed. - ✓ The speed sensor is connected correctly.

-There are two options for switching on the drive system.
+- Never start the electric drive system and switch it off immediately if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned. - ✓ The battery key has been removed. - ✓ The display has been inserted correctly into the mount. - ▶ Press and hold the On-Off button (control panel) for at least one second. - ⇒ The DRIVE MAIN MENU is shown on the display screen. - $\Rightarrow$ The electric drive system is switched on.